-Figure 2.
-Causes of Flood in the study area.
-Source: (Field Survey Analysis, 2022).

 Figure does not macth with final layout of journal, replace with Table instead

-Figure 2 shows the causes of flood in the study area and its distribution among the respondents, 28.5% of the respondents attributed the cause of flood to haphazard dumping of solid waste, 28% of the respondents reported that encroachment of river valley, 19% reported the cause to be deforestation and inappropriate agricultural use, while 24% of the respondents linked it to lack of stormwater drainage system.
+Table 3 shows the causes of flood in the study area and its distribution among the respondents, 28.5% of the respondents attributed the cause of flood to haphazard dumping of solid waste, 28% of the respondents reported that encroachment of river valley, 19% reported the cause to be deforestation and inappropriate agricultural use, while 24% of the respondents linked it to lack of stormwater drainage system.

 (each findings should be described, elaborated and confirmed with previous studies)

+The results of this study reveal important insights into the causes and impacts of floods in the study area, as well as the coping strategies and flood control measures adopted by the communities.
+This study found that a significant proportion of respondents attributed the cause of flood to haphazard dumping of solid waste and encroachment of river valley.
+Deforestation and inappropriate agricultural use were also reported as contributing factors, as well as the lack of a stormwater drainage system.
+Previous studies also stated various factors that contribute to floods, such as land use changes, deforestation, urbanization, and climate change.
+They also suggest different approaches to flood management, including structural measures such as drainage systems, dams, and embankments, and non-structural measures such as flood forecasting and warning systems, land-use planning, and community-based approaches (Waghwala & Agnihotri, 2019; Yildirim & Demir, 2021).

 Socio-economic Effects of Flooding Across the States